Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 ## **10.3 Python List Comprehensions**

 ### **Overview**
-A list comprehension is a fast way to generate a list.
+A list comprehension is a fast and Pythonic way to generate a list.
 For example, suppose you want a list of the integers from 0 to 19.
 You could do

 ```Python
 integer_list=[]